The Income & Expense Report

 This option generates an Excel (XLSX) or Generic (CSV) file which details all of the individual transactions that contribute to the Income & Expense Statement, arranged into their categories.
-Note that this does not include individual category totals.

 Allows you to print or download a PDF of the report.

-Hide a category from your Income & Expense Statement by navigating to the category you would like to hide, and hover over the far right of the category row.
+Hide a category from your Income & Expense report by navigating to the category you would like to hide, and hover over the far right of the category row.
 Click on the crossed eye icon that appears.

 For more detail, and to find out how to restore hidden categories please see: Hiding or restoring a category on the Income & Expense report